FrancescoMar04/Siem-incident-response-lab-wazuh/README.md

 # 🚨SIEM Incident Response Lab (Wazuh)

 ## Overview
-This project simulates a real-world security incident in a controlled lab environment using a SIEM platform.
+This project simulates a real-world security incident in a safe lab environment using a SIEM platform.

-The objective is to demonstrate how security events are collected, detected, and investigated, followed by a structured incident response and reporting process.
+The objective is to demonstrate how security events are collected, detected, investigated, followed by a structured incident response and a detailed reporting process.

 ---